- How To Treat Blisters And Itches Naturally

 Want to know how to make cool paracord projects?

-We picked 36 of our favorites for you to try out.
-Our selections offer everything from traps to whips to weapons, and even a keychain with a secret hidden compartment that makes a super tiny survival kit.
+We picked 36 of our favorite 550 cord ideas for you to try out.
+Our selections offer everything from paracord lanyards and belts to whips and weapons – even a cool paracord keychain with a secret hidden compartment that makes a super tiny survival kit.

 Paracord is an ideal material for lots of different types of projects due to its durability and flexibility.
 The uses of paracord as a tool in a survival setting are countless.